Help us get home.

 Send us your itinerary including your confirmation code.
 Our transport team will check the details and then let you know whether your flight will work.
 There are many factors that come to play when transporting an animal; including aircraft model and type, specific sizes of dogs, pet embargoes etc.

 If you give us the airline, name on the reservation, and confirmation code we can find everything we need.

 It depends on the airport, airline, and the layover time.
 When you enter the US or Canada for a connection, you must exit the aircraft, collect all of your baggage, clear immigration and customs.
 Then you recheck your baggage again.
-This will occur with our without a dog.
-The dog may add to the amount of time necessary to clear customs but generally does not.
-But we will check this information for you and can advise you as to whether your flight will work.
+This will occur with or without a dog.
+The dog may add to the amount of time necessary to clear customs depending on the airport.
+We will check this information for you and can advise you as to whether your flight will work.

 Yes.
 For both the US and Canada we obtain permits in advance of the flight to ensure that all of the documentation is in order.
 The customs officials may or may not ask to see the permits, but this way we are all assured that the documentation is in order before you board your flight.

 Generally, yes.
 However, there is a limit of 3 to 7 animals allowed on the aircraft depending on the model and whether the animals are travelling in-cabin or in the hold.
 Our transport volunteers verify the availability and reserve the spot as soon as possible.